somphene/somphene.github.io/log/_posts/2020-06-04-01-Thermodynamics-Conservative-Cycle.md

 ### Cycle $$\circ$$ Energy is Conserved

 Cycle is Identity.
-Identity is Conserved is to state that Cycle is unique.
-Energy is the Idenetity is the Cycle in Thermodynamics.
+Identity is Conserved is to state that Identity is unique.
+Identity Cycle is unique.
+Energy is the Idenetity is the Unique Cycle in Thermodynamics.

-### Connection
+### Connection is Smooth Translation

-A cycle is called "not conservative" or "non-conservative" if it is not the Unique Cycle (Identity).
-That is to say that if a cycle is not unique, it can be completed by connecting it to its "complementary pair".
+A cycle is called "not conservative" or "non-conservative" if it is not the Unique Cycle (Identity) but one part of it.
+A part can be formed only if there is a division of the Unique Identity Cycle into two or more parts.
+Let us consider one boundary which divides the cycle into two parts.
+These two parts are a Complementary pair that are connected by a boundary to all together form the Identity Cycle.
+The two parts are relative Identities in themselves.
+Hence one may consider them as cycles individually that are connected through the Boundary as their Identity.
+That is to say that if a cycle is not unique, it is completed (complemented) by connecting it to its "complementary pair" and form a Unique Identity Cycle.
+The process of Connection is smooth translation to continuously extend a form to its complete Cycle.
+This can only be done if the boundary which bounds one from being complete with it's other is dissolved.